-| There is a sense of achievement when you tick off your completed tasks and it’s a great confidence builder! |
+| There is a 'feel-good' sense of achievement and accomplishment when you tick off your completed tasks, and it’s a great confidence builder! |

 2. Set Realistic Time Frames

 Set realistic time frames to complete your tasks at hand and don’t make the mistake of setting short time frames that can throw your day or week into disarray and chaos.
 If you know it is going to take you up to two hours to clean the house, then don’t allocate an hour.
 If you know it will take approximately an hour to write a report, then allow for that.
-It’s essentially about time management.
-Master this and you’re half way there.
-Reduce unnecessary interruptions such as extended ‘gossip time’ in the office or amongst friends, (even though we all love a good gossip sesh!) it can be a major time churner.
-This also includes checking your Facebook, emails or other social media - keep it limited.
-It is important to set your boundaries and learn the value of YOUR time and others will soon reflect that.
+Master this, and you’re halfway there.
+It's all about time management and setting realistic time frames.

 3. Do It | Delegate It | Defer It | Drop It